 Angelo Lopez came to California in 1974 and hasn’t left.
 It wasn’t a gold rush that brought him, but he did live the somewhat nomadic lifestyle of a prospector moving from place to place as a self-described “Navy brat.”
 Born in Norfolk, Virginia, to Filipino parents, he spent his youth on military bases on the U.S.

 April 13th, 2017 • Quill Archives, Ten With...

 It’s a cliché in journalism to find people who say they always knew what they wanted to be.
 Margaret Sullivan doesn’t exactly say that, but she admits that she only remembers having one serious idea of what she wanted to be.

 Nothing in Tara Gatewood’s career went according to plan.
 If it had, she says, she would be a photographer somewhere doing “amazing shoots.”
 Her interest in journalism — and course of study — started with photography at Montgomery College in Maryland, having moved from her home in the Isleta Pueblo tribal community in New Mexico.

 Marty Baron took over as editor-in-chief of the Boston Globe at a time before the internet significantly changed the business and distribution of journalism.
 His pushing of the Globe’s now-famous Spotlight team to deeply pursue the intuitional corruption of the Catholic Church’s clergy sex abuse cover-up in the Boston Archdiocese is portrayed by Liev Schreiber in the Oscar-winning movie “Spotlight.”
-Baron has since moved on to lead the Washington Post.

 Chris Geidner makes a very convincing lawyer, even though his full-time job has him covering law instead of practicing it.
 He’s eloquent in his delivery, articulate, makes a point well and argues for it.
 And he’ll answer your questions more than thoroughly.